 In addition, a really good PHP (programming language) developer is typically not as good at C# (development language).
 Last but not least, there is a sea of frameworks and platforms a skilled WordPress developer (CMS) is not as good at — for instance, Magento and Drupal.

-And no, good programmers cannot design.
+And no, good developers cannot design.

 Peter’s answer: Consider outsourcing abroad.
 There is a sea of both skilled and diligent developers all over the world.

 In Germany, there are approx. 87 million and in Australia there are approx. 25 million people.
 In India there are approx. 1.4 billion people.
-It goes without saying that there are 15 times more skilled programmers in India than in Germany and 52 times more than in Australia.
+It goes without saying that there are 15 times more skilled developers in India than in Germany and 52 times more than in Australia.

 Bonus question: What happens if your freelancer gets a permanent job, travels on a diving holiday to Thailand for 3 months or becomes long-term sick?

-The law of insane prices dictates that freelance programmers have to take a high hourly rate so that they can settle for working 20 hours a week for their clients.
+The law of insane prices dictates that freelance developers have to take a high hourly rate so that they can settle for working 20 hours a week for their clients.
 (There must be time for all startup projects, see the law on “startup projects lead to financial independence”).

 We ended up solving the task here in Manila at DKK 350 per hour, and we finished 3 weeks before what was promised from the Danish Navision agency.